ROMATZ FITNESS EVALUATION & ASSESSMENT METHOD

 -

-Balance and Stability: Assessing the individual's balance and stability through tests like the single-leg balance test, Y-Balance Test, or other balance assessments.
+Balance and Stability: Assessing the individual's balance and stability through the single-leg balance test, Y-Balance Test, or other balance assessments.

 -